Getting Started With Any New Hobby/Skill

-Here’s an example of a Gothic alphabet.
+These were done a while ago, but here’s an example of a Gothic alphabet.
 Give it a shot and once you get the hang of it try the Fraktur alphabet below it.
 Good luck, and happy practicing!

 To download a FREE simple Gothic practice sheet head over to my practice sheet post here: Gothic Practice Sheets

 You can download it, print it out on good paper and follow along with the video above.
 If you think you have got the hang of this video/ alphabet.
 Check out the other free calligraphy tutorials I have posted to YouTube here.